brittanyjoiner15/eui-event-template/README.md

 - Clone this repo (select "use this template" at the top)
 - Cd to the repo on your local machine
+- Run `npm i` to install all dependencies!
 - Run `yarn install`
 - Run `yarn start dev` to start it up!
+- May lead to 'react-scripts' is not recognized as an internal or external command
+- In that case go to https://stackoverflow.com/questions/47928735/react-scripts-is-not-recognized-as-an-internal-or-external-command
 - Go to localhost:3000 in your browser to view it!

 ## Connect Google Sheets with your app